 You now know all about the records your employer must keep of your industrial accident which will assist your claim for compensation in the UK.

-The next step I recommend is to learn how to show your employer is responsible in the eyes of the law for your industrial accident claim.
-This is slightly different for each type of industrial injury so I will describe each type of injury and show you how to prove your employer is legally responsible – starting with lung disease caused from inhaling dust in the workplace.
+The next step we recommend – is to learn how to show your employer is responsible in the eyes of the law for your industrial accident claim.
+This is slightly different for each type of industrial injury, so we first will describe each type of injury and show you how to prove your employer is legally responsible – starting with lung disease caused from inhaling dust in the workplace.

-Click asbestos compensation industrial accident claim to discover why inhaling dust at work can cause injury such as asbestosis and mesothelioma which can form the basis of an industrial accident claim against your employer.
+See our asbestos compensation claim article to discover why inhaling dust at work can cause injury, such as asbestosis and mesothelioma, which can form the basis of an industrial accident claim against your employer.